Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Setting Boundaries When Co-Parenting With An Ex Who Has Hurt You

-As you embark on the journey of co-parenting with an ex-partner who has hurt you, setting boundaries is crucial.
+Setting boundaries is crucial as you embark on co-parenting with an ex-partner who has hurt you.
 It can be challenging to navigate a personal relationship from the co-parenting one, but it’s important to prioritize your child’s needs and establish clear guidelines for communication and interactions.

 While rebuilding trust may not always be possible, creating healthy boundaries can help protect yourself from feeling hurt again.